AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

    * The original authors used a **wrist-mounted camera**, which helped stabilize the robot policy.
    * Adding a wrist camera in our setup would likely **reduce distribution shift** and improve performance—**provided that a robust latent embedding of the human prompt is available**.

 ---

+## Extension to Bimanual Tiago

+### Update to Hand Tracking system to two hands

+The current pretrained hand detection model is able to distinguish between the **left and right hands**.
+However, since our setup only uses **two calibrated camera views**, the detection results can vary significantly.
+One major challenge arises when the **two hands occlude each other**, in which case it may be impossible to reliably observe both hands in both camera views at the same time.
+This directly limits our ability to obtain accurate **3D hand position estimates** through triangulation.

+To address this issue, one potential approach we are exploring is **temporal interpolation**.
+Specifically, when a hand temporarily disappears due to occlusion, we use its **2D infomation before and after the disappearance** to interpolate the missing frames.
+By filling in these occluded intervals, we aim to maintain more consistent 3D hand trajectory estimation for bimanual tasks.

 ---